Current Status of DACA

 Update: On July 16, 2021, a U.S. District Court in Texas ruled that the 2012 DACA program begun by the Obama administration violated the Administrative Procedure Act (APA) notice and comment requirements, and that it was not in accordance with the Immigration and Nationality Act.
 The court therefore vacated the June 15, 2012 DHS memorandum that created it.
 The court also issued a nationwide injunction prohibiting DHS from approving new DACA applications (i.e., "those not already granted by the date of this order").
 Although USCIS can continue to receive applications, it cannot approve them under the order.
 However, the injunction does not affect DACA benefits already granted, or renewal of already-granted DACA protection, including ancillary requests for DACA advance parole for those DACA recipients.
 Read the July 16, 2021 court order, and read the July 16, 2021 injunction order.

-USCIS says in a July 19, 2021 Statement from USCIS Acting Director Tracy Renaud on Deferred Action for Childhood Arrivals (DACA) Court Decision:
+USCIS said in a July 19, 2021 Statement from USCIS Acting Director Tracy Renaud on Deferred Action for Childhood Arrivals (DACA) Court Decision: